Canberra Matrix Points Calculator – 2024

 • Years of Study at an ACT Tertiarry Institution

-• A PY undertaken in the ACT meets the oneyear study criteria.
+• A PY undertaken in the ACT meets the one-year study criteria.

-• Two or more courses, including a PY, may be counted to evidence the period of ACT study.
-The courses cannot be concurrent.
+• Two or more courses, including a PY, may be counted to prove the period of ACT study if the courses are not concurrent.
+The courses do not have to be continuous.

 • Close Family Ties